WaylonWalker/waylonwalker.com/pages/blog/thoughts.md

 * [web](https://waylonwalker.com/thoughts)
 * [rss](https://waylonwalker.com/thoughts/rss.xml)

+> All thoughts posts cross posted to my site are prefixed with a thought balloon 💭.

 ## The tech

 Since this blog is mostly a tech blog about software development, and my